 Instead of thinking about the two datasets independently, companies should be integrating them together into a unified view of the customer.
 Any analysis of customer satisfaction should incorporate both customer survey and usage data.
 If this data is never integrated, valuable insights are never surfaced.

-If companies took data from product instrumentation tools (like Totango or Mixpanel) and integrated it with customer survey data collected from tools (like Formstack!), they could easily operationalize some pretty interesting insights.
+If companies took data from product instrumentation tools (like Totango or Mixpanel) and integrated it with customer survey data collected from form tools (like Formstack!), they could easily operationalize some pretty interesting insights.
 Here are three questions companies would be able to answer and act on by integrating survey and analytics data:

 Net Promoter Score is a commonly asked question on customer surveys.
 You’ve probably asked, or responded, to it before: “How likely are you to recommend our company/product/service to your friends and colleagues?”
 What if, instead of asking that question quarter after quarter and charting the results over time, you actually tied it back to product usage data?